 This course will explore the evolution of the Gothic and Horror genre in American Literature.
 As we study this genre, we will unpack the key elements and applications of literary texts and their connections to societal values of character and ethical paradigms between right and wrong.
 This genre is unique in its primary goal to evoke emotion and elicit reader responses of shock and fear as it pushes the limits of what is considered culturally acceptable and at the same time uses style, characters, setting and plot to reach the human psyche and engage readers.
-Study authors from Edgar Allen Poe to Stephen King.
-You will be immersed in the world of literature and writing all while participating in rotating literature pods for continuous analysis and discussion.
+Students study authors including Mary Shelley, Edgar Allen Poe, Shirley Jackson, Robert Bloch and Stephen King.
+Individual projects, lectures, and discussions allow for continuous analysis.
+Students write a variety of longer expository compositions this year using skills learned in their earlier English classes.
+Primary process writing includes: creative, narrative, definition, and analysis vs synthesis.